-Studies of the lower food web can indicate overall aquatic health in the following ways:
+Studying the lower food web can provide information about overall aquatic health in a number of ways:

-- Phytoplankton levels are related to nutrients that support growth (nitrogen and phosphorus) and may drop as nutrient levels decrease.
+- Phytoplankton levels are related to nutrients that support growth, such as phosphorus, and may drop as nutrient levels decrease.

 - Zooplankton levels can indicate changes in phytoplankton and other dynamics, such as contamination.